I'm a UX Designer based in New York City.

 As a UX Designer, I'm a pragmatic problem solver.
 Through research, I ask pertinent questions to elicit insightful viewpoints from the users, consistently incorporate them into design iterations.

-Besides work, I'm an avid puzzle lover and a huge fan of Salvador Dalí.
+Besides work, I illustrate and sketch for fun (see my illustrations on my Instagram).
+I'm also an avid puzzle lover and a huge fan of Salvador Dalí.
 Puzzle always amazes me with the sophisticated design.
 I enjoyed the process of differentiating the pieces by the subtle color and pattern variation and locating them into their destined places with a big picture in mind.
 What makes Dalí so appealing is his roots and his antennae.
 Roots that reach deep into the earth, absorbing all the "earthiness."
 Antennae that are picking up things to come, tuned to the future, anticipating it assimilating it.
 He inspires me to be rooted in pragmatic and antennae with aesthetic as a designer.

 If you are interested in me or my work, please feel free to reach out.
 I'm willing to collaborate!